Hamdan Foundation Signs Mou With Arabian Gulf University In Bahrain

-(MENAFN- Mid-East Info) Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences has signed a Memorandum of Understanding (MoU) with Arabian Gulf University in Bahrain during the 96th Board of Trustees meeting held on Thursday, January 9, 2025.
+(MENAFN- Dubai PR Network) Dubai, UAE, 13 January 2025: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences has signed a Memorandum of Understanding (MoU) with Arabian Gulf University in Bahrain during the 96th Board of Trustees meeting held on Thursday, January 9, 2025.
 The agreement was signed by H.E.
 Dr. Khalifa Al Suwaidi, Executive Director of Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences, and His Excellency Dr. Saad Al Fuhaid, President of Arabian Gulf University.

 His Excellency Dr. Saad Al Fuhaid expressed his pride in this partnership, stating:“This collaboration reflects our commitment to fostering strategic partnerships with leading scientific institutions.
 It enables us to launch innovative initiatives and advanced educational and training programs, contributing to comprehensive development and promoting innovation across various fields.
 We are confident this MoU will drive meaningful collaboration in educational and medical excellence, talent development, and innovation.”